| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 uncertainty between stellar absorption lines with a laboratory standard,

+precision measurements are attained.
 While the use of iodine has enhanced our abilities

 to take accurate measurements, the choice of targets also play an